aditya123473892/wagtail/Google-Summer-of-Code-2022.md

 ### Implementation

-- Prepare a package
+- Prepare a Wagtail project
   - Using the [Wagtail cookiecutter package](https://github.com/wagtail/cookiecutter-wagtail-package)
-  - Pull out the existing RST/MD files into a stand-alone project, starting with the [Wagtail project cookiecutter](https://github.com/wagtail/cookiecutter-wagtail-package)
+  - Pull out the existing RST/MD files into a stand-alone Wagtail website, starting with the [Wagtail project cookiecutter](https://github.com/wagtail/cookiecutter-wagtail-package)
   - Break up the existing content and screenshots into Django views and URLs so that the content can be used in translation tools such as transifex, the output should be a static HTML/CSS/JS bundle.
 This could use some of the Wagtail primitives for page editing but it does not have to.
 - Improve the guide
   - Target specific audiences